zgtm/bebras-platform/README.md

 - [Composer](https://getcomposer.org/)
 - [Bower](http://bower.io/)

+Composer might need you to install the package php5-curl from your distribution.

 You also need a web server with PHP (>= 5.5) and a MySQL database.
+The MySQL user and database can be created  for example using

+    CREATE DATABASE bebras;
+    CREATE USER 'bebras'@'localhost' IDENTIFIED BY '>>>password<<<';
+    GRANT ALL ON bebras.* TO 'bebras'@'localhost';

 ## Installation